 In Victorian State Parliament on 9th June 2010, the member for Clayton asked the Attorney General to "initiate an investigation of the practices of Parke Lawyers.
 Parke Lawyers operates on behalf of Care Park, a company which has been the subject of previous complaints in the Parliament regarding its claims for liquidated damages in private car parks".
 The member for Clayton went on to say "the role of Parke Lawyers in these sharp practices seems, at best, highly questionable".
 The member for Clayton then urged the Attorney General to "investigate Parke Lawyers and to ensure that the vulnerable are not victims of legal firms who prey on the weak and ignorant".
 Read more ....

 Take a look at this payment demand letter from Care Park.
 You will notice that it says the fine includes costs of "identifying and contacting you as the registered owner".
 Well, they can't make you pay their legal costs of going to court to get your name and address from the RMS or Vicroads.
 This is because legal costs in a court case are subject to an order from a court, and no court has ordered you to pay any costs with regards to identifying you.
 It also says "unless we hear from you within 10 days, we will assume that you were the driver of the vehicle at the above date and time".
-Well they have no legal right to assume anything.
+Well they shouldn't assume anything.
 They are the ones who must prove you were the driver of the vehicle.
 It then says "if you were not the driver, you may complete a statutory declaration (Nomination of Driver') form".
 Well again, they cannot say this.
-You see, they have no legal right to ask you to prove you were not the driver, they have no legal right to demand a statutory declaration, and they are treading on shakey ground when they refer to a "Nomination of Driver" form because that term resembles the name of statutory documents state government use.
+You see, they have no right to ask you to prove you were not the driver, they have no right to demand a statutory declaration, and they are treading on shaky ground when they refer to a "Nomination of Driver" form because that term resembles the name of statutory documents state government use.
 Just google "nomination of driver" and you'll find first hit is likely to be state government department website explaining the process for statutory fines.

 Now take a look at this payment demand letter from Care Park.
 It says "if you wish to avoid the cost of court proceedings, you must immediately pay the overdue amount".
-That statement from Care Park appears to me to be misleading and deceptive.
+That statement from Care Park appears to me to be unfair.
 There is another way to avoid the costs of court proceedings (should they ever occur) and that is to defend the proceedings.
 If you successfully defended any proceedings that were served on you, then you would not have to pay the cost of court proceedings, and Care Park would have to pay those costs themselves.
-And there are yet other ways to avoid the costs of proceedings, such as apply for the case to be moved the low cost juristiction of the NSW Consumer, Trader & Tenancy Tribunal, or the Victorian Civil and Administrative Tribunal.
+And there are yet other ways to avoid the costs of proceedings, such as apply for the case to be moved the low cost jurisdiction of the NSW Consumer, Trader & Tenancy Tribunal, or the Victorian Civil and Administrative Tribunal.